 1. Riverside Downtown: RCC conducted a parking utilization study at the downtown parking structure and Fox theater overflow parking to address staff and faculty parking capacity concerns.
 The results indicate that 96% of the parking at the CAADO structure occurs between 8:30 and 9:30a.m. to 2:30p.m.
 At the Fox Parking Structure in the 100 spaces the study revealed expired or missing parking permits.
 The consultant provided four recommendations, one is to install digital signage to show how many spaces are filled, especially at CAADO.
 The consultant recommended changing the hours of some of the classes to later in the evening to free up spaces during the day.
 That recommendation would require more security and maintenance in the evening.
 Combining the Fox and CAADO studies indicates occupancy is not going above 89%.
-The parking structure will be improved by adding more signage instead of making any changes or policy changes.
+The parking structure will be improved by adding more

-• Meet with RCC, District Police and Safety, and finalize the recommendations.
-Not discussed.

-Districtwide: Another survey will be done districtwide to assess the viability of students parking in staff assigned parking spaces during certain hours of the day.
+- Meet with RCC, District Police and Safety, and finalize the recommendations. - Districtwide: Another survey will be done districtwide to assess the viability of students parking in staff assigned parking spaces during certain hours of the day.
 The project is on hold.
 No new details